Free Library · Velelle.com · Updated June 2026

 Flat and offline

 The nervous system has gone quiet to conserve resources.
-You need warmth, gentle movement, and small completions.
-Do not push.
-Activate slowly.
+Warmth, gentle movement, and small completions bring it back.
+Pushing makes it worse.

 Spinning without landing

-Too many inputs, no coherence.
-Reduce information, pick one thing, complete it.
-Prioritization makes scattered worse.
-Completion resolves it.
+Too many inputs and no coherence.
+Reduce information first, then pick one task and complete it.
+Trying to prioritize when Scattered makes it worse.
+Completion is what resolves it.

-Every scenario in the Overwhelm First Aid Kit identifies which state it belongs to and gives you tools built specifically for that state.
-Not generic advice.
-The exact moment you are in.
+Every scenario in the Overwhelm First Aid Kit identifies which state it belongs to and gives you the specific steps for that state and that moment.

-Get the Book on Amazon Use the Free Reset Tool
+Get the Book on Amazon Back to Free Library